xmos/xcommon_cmake/doc/dependency_management.rst

 During the process of dependency resolution, if a module is already present in the sandbox it will not be modified.
 If a different version of a module is subsequently required, the procedure is to use standard ``git`` commands to change to the desired version and then run ``cmake build`` in the application directory.

+.. _fetch-protocol:

+Fetch protocol
+^^^^^^^^^^^^^^

+Where a dependency declaration does not give a full URL, the protocol used to clone it is selected as follows.
+SSH access to the server is checked first, using the same ssh command that ``git`` itself uses, without allowing any interactive prompt.
+If SSH access is available, dependencies from that server are cloned over SSH; otherwise HTTPS is used, and a message reports that HTTPS has been selected for that server.
+The result of the check is remembered for the rest of the configure, so each server is checked at most once.

+A key which would require interactive input, such as a passphrase-protected key with no SSH agent available, counts as SSH being unavailable.
+Cloning over HTTPS without credentials is only possible where the server allows anonymous read access: on github.com, the usual host for XMOS dependencies, that means public repositories, with private repositories requiring git to be configured with a credential helper.
+If SSH was expected to be used, the reported protocol selection is the first thing to check when a clone fails.

+The check can be bypassed by setting the ``DEPS_PROTOCOL`` option to force SSH or HTTPS for all dependencies; see :ref:`cmdline-options`.
+A declaration which gives a full URL is used exactly as written and is unaffected by the check and by ``DEPS_PROTOCOL``.

 .. _version-checking: